 Recording perfectly stable footage while holding an iPhone or any other camera in your hand is next to impossible.
-What's more, we often record videos while walking which results in shaky footage that is not very pleasant to watch.
+What's more, we often record videos while walking, which results in shaky footage that is not very pleasant to watch.

-Mac, iPad or iPhone users can easily fix their shaky video clips using iMovie, an app that comes bundled with all latest versions of the macOS.
-If for some reason you don't have iMovie on your Mac or you want to install the iOS version of the app on your iPhone or iPad you can download it from the AppStore free of charge.
-Here's how to stabilize shaky videos in iMovie.
+Mac, iPad, or iPhone users can easily fix their shaky video clips using iMovie, an app that comes bundled with all the latest versions of the macOS.
+If for some reason you don't have iMovie on your Mac or you want to install the iOS version of the app on your iPhone or iPad, you can download it from the App Store free of charge.

 How to Stabilize Shaky Videos in iMovie 10 on Mac?

 If you already have iMovie 10 installed on your computer, you should launch it and import the footage you want to stabilize.
 If for whatever reason, you don't have iMovie on your Mac, you should install it first, and then proceed to import the video clip you'd like to stabilize.

-Step 2: Above the preview window, you'll be able to see the Adjustments bar, that contains icons like Crop of Video Speed.
+Step 2.
+Above the preview window, you'll be able to see the Adjustments bar, which contains icons like Crop of Video Speed.
 Locate the Stabilization icon and click on it.
-Proceed to mark the Stabilize Shaky Video checkbox, that is going to be replaced by an activity indicator until the stabilization process is complete.
+Proceed to mark the "Stabilize Shaky Video" checkbox, which is going to be replaced by an activity indicator until the stabilization process is complete.

-Step 3: Next to the checkbox, you'll be able to see the Stabilize Shaky Video slider, so all you have to do is drag the slider left or right to increase or decrease the amount of stabilization that is being applied to the clip.
+Step 3.
+Next to the checkbox, you'll be able to see the "Stabilize Shaky Video" slider, so all you have to do is drag the slider left or right to increase or decrease the amount of stabilization that is being applied to the clip.

 It is worth noting that iMovie's Stabilize Shaky Video option crops the footage in order to make it more stable.
-Dragging the Stabilize Shaky Video slider to 40% will help you remove camera shakes, but the video clip will be significantly zoomed in, which can result in pixelated footage if you are working with low-resolution videos.
+Dragging the "Stabilize Shaky Video" slider to 40% will help you remove camera shakes, but the video clip will be significantly zoomed in, which can result in pixilated footage if you are working with low-resolution videos.